muhammadkorra/lightweight-netflix/README.md

 # Lightweight Netflix

-Typescript implementation for a Lightweight Netflix API.
+An over-engineered Typescript implementation for a Lightweight Netflix API.

 # Clean Architecture